Combining edge computing and IoT to unlock autonomous and intelligent applications

 Autonomy Institute announced a pilot program for PINN at the Texas Military Department’s Camp Mabry location in Austin, Texas.
 The program will deploy PINNs one thousand feet apart on a sidewalk over the 400-acre property.
 With the pilot, the focus will be on optimizing traffic management, autonomous cards, industrial robotics, autonomous delivery, drones that respond to 911 calls, automated road and bridge inspection–all the things that a smart city would care about.

-The first PINNS are scheduled to come online in the second quarter of 2021, and eventually have tens of thousands of PINNs deployed by mid-2022.
-Eventually, the goal is to expand the program from Austin to other major cities in the United States and around the world, EDJX said.
+The first PINNS are scheduled to come online in the second quarter of 2021, and the goal is to have tens of thousands of PINNs deployed by mid-2022.
+Eventually, the program will be expanded from Austin to other major cities in the United States and around the world, EDJX said.

-While the pilot program is specifically for building out city infrastructure, Thomason said that PINN and similar approaches will be important in other contexts, as well.
-As developers start developing for the platform, there will be opportunities to build applications for other industry sectors and use cases where data needs to be aggregated from multiple sources and fused together.
+While the pilot program is specifically for building out city infrastructure, Thomason said this was an opportunity to explore other contexts to use PINN.
+As developers start developing for the platform, there will be opportunities to build and test applications for other industry sectors and use cases where data needs to be aggregated from multiple sources and fused together.
 Real-world edge applications on PINN can cover a whole range of things, including industrial IoT, artificial intelligence, augmented reality, and robotics.

 “That general pattern of sensor data, fusion, and things happening in the real world is happening across industries,” Thomason said.
 “It’s not just smart cities and vehicles.”